Change of basis: Function defined on a vector space

 if the multivariate function that represents it on some basis—and thus on every basis—has the same property.

-This is specially useful in the theory of manifolds, as this allows extending the concepts of continuous, differentiable, smooth and analytic functions to functions that are defined on a manifold.
+This is specially useful in the theory of manifolds, as this allows extending the concepts of continuous, differentiable, smooth, and analytic functions to functions that are defined on a manifold.

 Linear maps

-Consider a linear map T: W → V from a vector space W of dimension n to a vector space V of dimension m.
-It is represented on "old" bases of V and W by a m×n matrix M. A change of bases is defined by an m×m change-of-basis matrix P for V, and an n×n change-of-basis matrix Q for W.
+Consider a linear map L: V → W from a vector space V of dimension n to a vector space W of dimension m.
+It is represented on "old" bases of V and W by an m×n matrix M. A change of basis is defined by an n×n change-of-basis matrix P for V, and an m×m change-of-basis matrix Q for W.